MichaelDimmitt/ruby-naming/Readme.md

+## Alternatives, click these links for naming conventions in other languages.
+<b>java programs</b> http://www.oracle.com/technetwork/java/codeconventions-135099.html
+<br><b>c programs  </b>https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html#names

+Your language not on this list and important? open an issue and I will gladly add the convention.
+<br>cheers, Michael Dimmitt
 ### Questions

   Aim to have just a single class/module per source file.
 Name the file name as the class/module, but replacing CamelCase with snake_case.